likeajumprope/PhysIO-Live/README.md

 # PhysIO-Live
-Here is where the PhysIO Matlab Livescript files live.
+Here is where the PhysIO Matlab Livescript demo lives.